almir/vegeta/README.md

 ***This fork supports attacking with multiple rates, adds a CSV output option to reporter, while removing the plot option from it.***

+*This is basically just a code merge between the original and the fork found [https://github.com/senaduka/vegeta](here).*

 ## Install

 ### Source